Explore expert tips on how to find affordable home insurance in St Petersburg, Florida.

 |ZIP Code||Average Annual Home Insurance Rate|

-On the whole, choosing a lower deductible means that your insurance rates will be higher.
-This means that those aiming for lower insurance premiums will want to consider a higher homeowners deductible.
+On the whole, having a low deductible means that your insurance premiums will be higher.
+Therefore, if you are wanting lower home insurance rates, you’ll want to increase your deductible.
 It's worth remembering that your deductible should only be as high as you can reasonably pay in the event of a loss.

 |Deductible Level||Average Annual Homeowners Insurance Rate|